Approximate Bacon-Shor Code and Holography: Introduction

 In the particular context of AdS/CFT, the boundary CFT degrees of freedom are identified with the physical degrees of freedom which one controls in a laboratory.
 The low energy subspace of the bulk AdS theory corresponds to the code subspace of the error correction code.
 Logical operations on that subspace are given by operators of the bulk effective field theory.
-Along a somewhat different direction, it was realized \cite{Swingle:2009bg} that tensor networks, in particular, the ones like the multi-scale entanglement renormalization ansatz (MERA)\cite{Vidal2008}, capture both the entanglement and geometric aspects of holography in a discrete setting.
+Along a somewhat different direction, it was realized \cite{Swingle:2009bg} that tensor networks, in particular, the ones like the multi-scale entanglement renormalization ansatz (MERA)\cite{Vidal2008}, capture both the entanglement and geometric aspects of holography in a discrete setting\footnote{Note that it is disputed whether the MERA truly corresponds to a spatial slice of the discretized AdS\cite{Beny:2011vh,Bao:2015uaa,Czech:2015kbp,Milsted:2018san}.}.
 Combining the observations from these lines of research, \cite{Pastawski:2015qua} constructed a class of explicit holographic tensor network toy models that is geometrically consistent with the duality and is an explicit construction of a quantum error correction code.
 Generalizations are then made in different directions by \cite{Yang:2015uoa, Hayden:2016cfa,Kim:2016wby, Kohler:2018kqk,Bao:2018pvs}.
 These tensor network models, other than making geometric connections with AdS/CFT, provide a graphical approach to understanding the construction and properties of quantum error correction codes.

 However, as one would reasonably expect, the quantum error correction codes that occur in nature generically should not be a pristine, exact code that we would ideally like to construct in a laboratory.
 Rather it is only approximate, where errors are correctable up to some tolerance.
 In fact, the deviation from the exact ``ideal'' codes is crucially related to the presence of gravitational interactions.
 It is known that AdS/CFT corresponds to an exact quantum error correction code only in the limit of $N\rightarrow \infty$, where the bulk gravitational interaction controlled by $G_N$ goes to zero.
 For finite $N$ or non-negligible gravitational interaction in the bulk, it has been argued that error correction must be approximate\cite{Cotler:2017erl, Hayden:2018khn,Faist:2019ahr}.
 Despite these insights, the exact manner in which gravity arises in these tensor network quantum error correction codes remains unexplored.
 More generally, it is even less clear how, or if, gravity can be found in approximate quantum error correction codes.
 In this work, we will tackle these questions by connecting several key features of gravity to the approximate holographic quantum error correction codes we construct.